 [C]Age-0 relative abundance and mean length.—We used R (R Core Team 2022) for all analyses and figures.
-We used two before-after-control-impact (BACI) analyses to test for effects of shoreline rotenone treatment on Bluegill and age-0 Largemouth Bass seine catches (i.e., total catch per impoundment) in small impoundments (Stewart-Oaten et al. 1986).
+We used two before-after-control-impact (BACI) analyses to test for effects of shoreline rotenone treatment on Bluegill and age-0 Largemouth Bass seine catches (i.e., total catch per impoundment) in impoundments (Stewart-Oaten et al. 1986).
 The first analysis compared seine catches immediately before (i.e., day-1 and -21) and after (i.e., day-2 and -22) rotenone application to evaluate the short-term effect of the application.
-We conducted this analysis with a generalized linear mixed-effects model with a negative binomial sampling distribution.
+We conducted this analysis with a generalized linear mixed-effects model with a negative binomial noise distribution.
 The model included random effects for impoundment x year intercepts and fixed effects of application (first: day-1 vs. day-2, and second: day-21 vs. day-22), treatment (control/treatment), time period (before/after treatment), and all interactions.
 The treatment x time interaction tested whether catches declined significantly more in treatments than controls.

 The second analysis compared the initial pre-treatment (i.e., day-1) seine sample with the mid-summer follow-up sample (i.e., day-42) to estimate the cumulative effect of both rotenone applications (compared to natural variation in controls) on Bluegill and age-0 Largemouth Bass populations.
-We used a generalized linear mixed-effects model with a negative binomial sampling distribution which included random effects for impoundment x year intercepts and fixed effects of treatment, time period, and their interaction.
+We used a generalized linear mixed-effects model with a negative binomial noise distribution which included random effects for impoundment x year intercepts and fixed effects of treatment, time period, and their interaction.

-We compared Largemouth Bass mean length-at-age (MLA)-0 in the pre-treatment and mid-summer follow-up seine samples using a BACI analysis, estimating initial growth differences between control and treatment small impoundments.
+We compared Largemouth Bass mean length-at-age (MLA)-0 in the pre-treatment and mid-summer follow-up seine samples using a BACI analysis, estimating initial growth differences between control and treatment impoundments.
 We conducted this analysis using a linear mixed-effects model and natural-log-transformed mean total length data for each impoundment each year to meet the assumption of normality.
 We included independent random effects of impoundment and year intercepts and fixed effects of treatment, time period, and their interaction.

 [C]Age-1 growth, recruitment, survival, and size structure.—We estimated the effect of rotenone treatment on Largemouth Bass MLA-1 using a BACI analysis.
 For this analysis section, the effect of rotenone treatment is represented as (1) a control or pre-treatment, (2) treated one year, or (3) treated two years.
 We obtained MLA from otolith-aged subsamples by taking the average length of each age class, weighted by the sample size in each size class (DeVries and Frie 1996).
-We used a linear mixed-effects model via maximum likelihood with an independent random effect of impoundment intercepts—we could not use a random effect of year because our sample size led to a singular fit (e.g., see Table 1)—and a fixed effect of rotenone treatment on the natural logarithm of MLA-1 to meet the assumption of normality.
+We used a linear mixed-effects model with an independent random effect of impoundment intercepts—we could not use a random effect of year because our sample size led to a singular fit (e.g., see Table 1)—and a fixed effect of rotenone treatment on the natural logarithm of MLA-1 to meet the assumption of normality.